serenahuynh/WiTness/README.md

 The more you interact with the platform, the closer you get to becoming verified! <br>
 Verified users get to create and join other womxn’s projects on the hub! <br>
 ![image](https://user-images.githubusercontent.com/65131556/154835951-cf52b36b-0d4a-4df2-9067-c079f57d65d1.png)

+# Technologies
+WiTness is a front-end heavy website so most of the coding used was in HTML, CSS, and JavaScript. <br>
+The Twilio API for SMS messaging is written and ran in JavaScript and Node.js. <br>
+Domain.com is used for hosting the domain on http://womxn-in.tech/ (howevever there is still no host yet so the site doesn't work until I set the host up). <br>
+Other resources: Figma, Dribbble, Ionicons, JQuery

 # Downloading and Running Instructions